-So you want a great looking tiled floor, but the least expensive interlocking tiles just don’t fit into your limited budget.
-What are you going to do?
-Do your garage floor in vinyl composite tile!
-That’s right, the same commercial grade tile that you have seen in grocery stores, schools, and businesses can be put down in your garage over the weekend for a price that may surprise you.
-Waxed and buffed, this tile will give your floor that showroom shine that your neighbors will envy.
+One of the more unique and retro looks for a garage is installing a vinyl composite tiled garage floor.
+This popular DIY installation is the same commercial grade tile that you have seen in grocery stores, schools, shopping malls, and businesses.
+It can be installed in your garage and for a price that may surprise you.
+Waxed and buffed, this garage tile option will give you a showroom shine that your neighbors will envy.

 Installing VCT tiles for the garage

-Fill in all your contraction joints, large cracks, and holes in the concrete with a good epoxy based crack filling compound or polymer repair mix.
+Next, repair any larger cracks or small holes in the concrete with a good crack filling compound and fill your contraction joints with a polymer cement repair mix or crack filler.
 If you have any areas of large pitting you may have to use a premixed polymer based concrete topping or repair mix to fill in the pitted areas.

-Lay the tile along your center line and build it out from there in a pyramid style.
-This will make sure that all your edges are square and you won’t have any misalignment issues.
-Any cuts can be made with a utility knife or heavy duty paper cutter.
+Visually it’s usually best to start the first row across the threshold of the garage door and then begin working up your centerline in a pyramid fashion.
+This will ensure that all your edges are square and you won’t have any misalignment issues.
+Any cuts to the tile can be made with a utility knife or heavy duty paper cutter.

 A great tool to rent for around $20 is a vinyl floor roller.
 After the tile is laid, use this roller to press out any trapped air under the tile for the best adhesion as you build the tile out.
-If you like, you can install a metal edge strip at the garage door to give it a professional finished look.
-When you are done, be sure to apply a good industrial floor wax and buff it to a nice shine.
-This wax is what gives the tile an extra layer of protection as well.
+Once you are done, you are now ready to seal and wax the tile.

 Drawbacks of a VCT garage floor

-If you are on a budget, you can’t beat the durability and looks of a vinyl composite tiled garage floor.
-It can be installed for pennies on the dollar compared to other floor tiles and high quality epoxy floor systems.
-And the best part is that it looks like a million bucks!
+With all this in mind, you can’t beat the durability and looks of a vinyl composite tiled garage floor if you are on a budget or want a cool retro look for the garage.
+It can be installed for much less money when compared to other types of floor tiles and the best part is that it looks like a million bucks!